 Where was internal audit?
 Corporate failures and the role of IA

-"Where were you?" is the question asked of external audit when corporate failures hit the headlines – Enron, Toshiba, Patisserie Valerie, Thomas Cook, Carillion... is the same question aimed at internal audit when a project goes off the rails or a control fails?
+"Where were you?" is the question asked of external audit when corporate failures hit the headlines – Carillion, BHS, Toshiba, Post Office and the CQC with a flawed inspection regime... is the same question aimed at internal audit?

-Psychic abilities are not listed on IIA Global’s core competency framework.
+Psychic abilities are not on the job profile for a chief audit executive!
 So to answer this question, we take a candid look at the role of internal audit and ask whether it is a reasonable expectation that internal audit has 20/20 foresight at all times.

 The story behind the question

-As the third line of defence, internal audit has an important role in the corporate governance framework: to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.
+As the third line, internal audit has an important role in the corporate governance framework: to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.

-Taking the lines of defence analogy literally would suggest internal audit is the backstop within the organisation; the goalkeeper making a glorious save when the opposition break though the defence.
+Internal audit is often considered as the backstop within the organisation; the goalkeeper making a glorious save when the opposition break though the defence.

 Organisational defences are more complex than a back four on the football pitch, making it virtually impossible for a team of internal auditors to be the corporate goalkeeper unless they individually mark every board member 24/7.